mwdata-science/website/content/_index.md

 *Program is yet to be announced.*

-## Week 2: Malawi Data Science School
+## Week 2: Malawi Data Science Bootcamp

 The following is a rough draft of the program.
 You can find more details about the contents in our [Call for Participation](/cfp/).